Bachelor of Arts in Psychology

 - Notes on Foreign Language Study

-- The third level of language is numbered 1003 in French, German, Spanish, and Portuguese and numbered 2001 in all other foreign language subjects.
+- The third level of language is numbered 1003 in French, Spanish, and Portuguese and numbered 2001 in all other foreign language subjects.

 - Students are strongly encouraged to take the third level of a foreign language as it is the minimum required for election to the prestigious honor society Phi Beta Kappa.
 (Taking the course does not guarantee admission but not taking it guarantees exclusion.)